thirdweb-dev/unity-sdk/README.md

 - **Cross-Platform Consistency:** No behavioral differences between platforms.
 What you see in the editor is what you get in WebGL, Standalone, and Mobile runtime platforms.

 ## Note:

-To achieve full .NET core functionality for WebGL, we include a modified version of [WebGLThreadingPatcher](https://github.com/VolodymyrBS/WebGLThreadingPatcher), which makes async tasks blocking on the main thread.
-This is due to Unity's lack of support for C# multithreading in WebGL.
-This mainly affects InAppWallet initial creation (not session resuming).
+To achieve full .NET core functionality for WebGL, we include a modified version of [WebGLThreadingPatcher](https://github.com/VolodymyrBS/WebGLThreadingPatcher) and have adapted our .NET core to work around any potential issues running raw .NET libraries in WebGL, though all tasks will be executed on one thread.
+This is required due to Unity's lack of support for C# multithreading in WebGL.

 # Getting Started

 1. **Download:** Head over to the [releases](https://github.com/thirdweb-dev/unity-sdk/releases) page and download the latest `.unitypackage` file.
 2. **Explore:** Try out `Scene_Playground` to explore functionality and get onboarded.
-3. **Learn:** Explore the [.NET SDK Documentation](https://portal.thirdweb.com/dotnet) to find full API references.
+3. **Learn:** Explore the [Unity v5 SDK Docs](https://portal.thirdweb.com/unity/v5) and the [.NET SDK Docs](https://portal.thirdweb.com/dotnet) to find a full API reference.

 **Notes:**

 - Tested on Unity 2021.3+, 2022.3+, Unity 6 Preview.
 We recommend using 2022 LTS.
 - Newtonsoft DLL included; deselect if already installed to avoid conflicts.
 - If using .NET Framework and encountering `HttpUtility` errors, create `csc.rsp` with `-r:System.Web.dll` under `Assets`.